tc39/proposal-temporal/docs/duration.md

   - `roundingMode` (string): How to handle the remainder, if rounding.
     Valid values are `'nearest'`, `'ceil'`, `'trunc'`, and `'floor'`.
     The default is `'nearest'`.
-  - `relativeTo` (`Temporal.DateTime`): The starting point to use when converting between years, months, weeks, and days.
+  - `relativeTo` (`Temporal.PlainDateTime`): The starting point to use when converting between years, months, weeks, and days.
-    It must be a `Temporal.DateTime`, or a value that can be passed to `Temporal.DateTime.from()`.
+    It must be a `Temporal.PlainDateTime`, or a value that can be passed to `Temporal.PlainDateTime.from()`.

 **Returns:** a new `Temporal.Duration` object which is `duration`, rounded and/or balanced.

-Rounds and/or balances `duration` to the given largest and smallest units and rounding increment, and returns the result as a new `Temporal.DateTime` object.
+Rounds and/or balances `duration` to the given largest and smallest units and rounding increment, and returns the result as a new `Temporal.PlainDateTime` object.

 The `largestUnit` determines the largest unit allowed in the result.
 It will cause units larger than `largestUnit` to be converted into smaller units, and units smaller than `largestUnit` to be converted into larger units as much as possible.